Thank You, Carrie Fisher, For Being The Kind of Princess That Didn’t Do the Dishes

 This post may contain affiliate links.
 For more information, please see my disclosure page.

-Even after multiple vacations to Disney World and a closet full of costumes and tiaras-I had no interest in pretending to be a passive heroine.
-At the age of 5, that’s not how I wanted to roll.
+After multiple vacations to Disney World, and a closet full of costumes, tiaras and pro-mouse propaganda-I had no interest in a lifetime of pretensive, passive heroism.
+I knew by the ripe old age of five, after three Disney vacays and a lot of reflection, that was not how I wanted to roll going forward.

 Little did I know my world was about to change.